Professor of Comparative Religion

 Interpreting Devotion: The Poetry and Legacy of a Female Bhakti Saint of India.
 This book theorizes bhakti as a devotional subjectivity that is created in the poetry of Karaikkal Ammaiyar and contoured in an authoritative medieval biography of her as well as present-day festival celebrations in her honor.
 The book illuminates her poetry and legacy through an exploration of themes such as language and mystical experience, the `non-dual’ nature of translation, the devotional subjectivity created in her poetry, the fiction of femaleness and its relationships to women’s truth-speech in her biography, and the participation of modern festival publics in the creation of memory and experience of her legacy.
 Includes a complete translation of all of the poet-saint’s compositions plus a translation of her biography.
 Published Dec.
 2011 at Routledge.

 South Asian Religions: Tradition & Today.
 Edited by Karen Pechilis and Selva J. Raj.
 An accessible introduction to religions in South Asia, including Tribal Religions, Hinduism, Jainism, Buddhism, Judaism, Christianity, Islam and Sikhism.
 Each chapter is written by an established academic researcher-teacher, who discusses the identity, practices and current issues of each religion, supplemented by a map, a list of key terms, questions for discussion, and recommended resources.
 An introductory chapter provides an overview of the distinctive nature of South Asian religions and offers guidelines for the academic study of religion.
 Primarily designed for students, this book would serve as a handy scholarly reference work for those seeking accurate information on the nature and variety of religion and culture in South Asia today, including curators, diplomats, journalists, researchers, and travelers.
 Published Nov.
 2012 at Routledge.
+Hear a podcast discussion of this book in Humanities expert Kirk Ott’s interview of Karen Pechilis, March 2014, at New Books in South Asian Studies.
+Thank you to Kirk Ott and New Books Network: South Asian Studies.

 “Śiva as the Lord of Dance: What the Poetess Saw,” Journal of Hindu Studies 6/2 (2013): 131-153.